withastro/roadmap/proposals/reduce-package-install-size.md

 Remove the check command from the core and make available as an add-on package `astro-check`.
 When ran `astro check` could prompt to install `astro-check` as a separate development dependency if it's missing.

 ## Remove renderers
-Saves ~TODO
+Saves ~30MB.
 Remove renderers from core, need to install them separately, the starter should let developers choose which renderer they use.
+Check documentation and templates to make sure renderers are placed where needed.

 ## Remove components
 Saves ~TODO (shiki 8MB)